modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 })
 ```

+Rayon will keep a thread pool around and schedule items from your iterator to be processed in parallel.
+Parallelizing over the features works well when the number of features is larger than the number of cores on your computer.
 When the number of features is smaller than the number of logical cores in your computer, parallelizing over the features is not as efficient.
 This is because some of our cores will be sitting idle so we will not be using all of the compute power available to us.
+You can see this clearly in the image below.
+Cores 1 through 4 have work to do because they have features 1 through 4 assigned to them.
+Cores 5 through 8 though are sitting idle.

 <img
   src="cores_column_wise.png"